dustinpfister/blog_posts/_posts/nodejs-json.md

 This way if an error happens when loading a json file I can write some logic that will do something in the event that an error occurs.

 ## 3 - write json

+So require can be used to import json but it can not be used to export it.
+For this something more will need to be used on top of just require.
+The file system module in node.js can be used to read and write files and do a wide range of additional file io related tasks.
+So in this section I will be going over a simple example that can be used as a way to write some json to a file using the file system write method and the JSON stringify method.

 ```js
 let fs = require('fs');